MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-applications.md

     > [!NOTE]
     >  A dependent application does not need to be deployed to be automatically installed.

-6. In the **Add Dependency** dialog box, in the **Dependency group name** box, enter a name to refer to this group of application dependencies.
+6. In the **Add Dependency** dialog box under **Dependency group name**, enter a name to refer to this group of application dependencies.

 7. Optionally, use the **Increase Priority** and **Decrease Priority** buttons to change the order in which each dependency is evaluated.